bitaemi/vue-firebase-real-time/README.md

 Listen for the messages when the component is created (created())

-Each entered message is added in firebase, so can use
+Each entered message is added in firebase, so we can use  a snapshot of the messages collection,

+and get only those added using the docChanges method:

 ```JavaScript
     created() {